brioche-dev/brioche.dev/src/content/docs/docs/core-concepts/cache.md

 > **Note**: Currently, the globally-configured cache options are also used when fetching the artifact hash returned by a registry.
 This will likely change in the future, but it also means you can't use the official registry today when the `use_default_cache` setting is set to `false`.

 In addition to using a custom cache, you can also self-host a [registry](/docs/registry).
-However, in most cases, setting up a custom cache should be sufficient for most use-cases.
+However, setting up a custom cache should be enough for most teams.